Skip to main content

 Why first: highest value-to-effort ratio.
 It speaks in rules (the user's and the guide's language), it is cheap, and with the sign refinement it already separates the dangerous non-monotone cycles from the harmless monotone ones.
 Its known weakness is false positives.

-Stage 2 — EGD-aware position-level acyclicity (precision layer).
-For each rule cycle Stage 1 flags, run a weak-acyclicity / local-stratification check on the underlying TGD/EGD encoding, with MrgAtoms treated as a first-class EGD [@Fagin2005DataExchange; @Greco2011StratificationCriteria; @Calautti2016EGDChaseTermination].
-If the cycle is weakly acyclic (no fresh value flows around it), downgrade it from "risk" to "safe," removing the false alarm.
-This is exactly the FC5 discriminator: the create→merge cycle is not weakly acyclic because the merge's EGD feeds a fresh organism back into the create rule's antecedent.
+Stage 2b — EGD-aware position-level acyclicity for the create-driven class (future).
+For the cycles that remain, run a weak-acyclicity / local-stratification check on the underlying TGD/EGD encoding, with MrgAtoms treated as a first-class EGD [@Fagin2005DataExchange; @Greco2011StratificationCriteria; @Calautti2016EGDChaseTermination].
+If the cycle is weakly acyclic (no fresh value flows around it), downgrade it from "risk" to "safe."
+This is the FC5 discriminator: the create→merge cycle is not weakly acyclic because the merge's EGD feeds a fresh organism back into the create rule's antecedent.
+The same machinery closes the §6.3 soundness gap (existential InsAtom triggering), so 2b is both a precision and a soundness improvement for the create-driven class.

 Stage 3 (optional, research) — Critical-pair confluence and native saturation.
 For rule sets that pass termination but where order-independence matters, add critical-pair analysis to certify confluence [@Lambers2006ConflictDetection], and use Joosten's graph saturation as the executable reference semantics that defines "triggers" precisely in Ampersand's own relation algebra [@Joosten2018GraphSaturation].
 Where neither termination nor confluence can be shown, guardedness-style restrictions indicate which rule shapes remain well-behaved [@Cali2013TamingChase].